Step 2-2: Outline 4 Ideas

 Which Prompt?
 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience? (a time I experienced failure)

-What characteristics does this story illustrate?
+How did this change me or what did this mean to me?
 I know how to focus and lead others.
 I apply the lessons I learn.

 We will discuss your ideas in your brainstorming meeting.